-Cost: \$1090; after 7/4 \$1105; after 8/4 \$1120 Homework for the summer: Read Screwtape Letters - see digital locker after registration for more information.
-JOURNEY THROUGH TIME 9 - THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY- Tiffany Henry - In this 32-week course, students explore the fascinating roots of our modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
+Homework for the summer: Read Screwtape Letters - see digital locker after registration for more information.

+JOURNEY THROUGH TIME 9 - THE GREEKS, ROMANS, AND THE RISE OF CHRISTIANITY-

+Tiffany Henry - In this 32-week course, students explore the fascinating roots of our modern American society by studying the Greco-Roman pagan traditions of Greek and Roman literature and the Judeo-Christian traditions of the New Testament and early Christian writings.
 Through simulating the ancient Greek city-states, the trial of Socrates, and aspects of the ancient Roman clans, students make history come alive.
 Students are challenged to think critically through associated writing assignments from advanced expository single paragraphs to various multiparagraph academic essays including five paragraph MLA research essays.
 Students also work towards mastering foundational skills needed for more advanced study including active reading, outlining, evaluating writing quality, and editing for conventions.

-Textbooks: World History BJU Textbook, 5th ed., Famous Men of Greece, Famous Men of Rome, JTT Book of Readings 9, Vocabulary from Classical Roots B, A Pocket Style Manual, Writing with the Masters, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
+Textbooks: World History BJU Textbook, 5th ed., Famous Men of Greece, Famous Men of Rome, JTT Book of Readings 9, Vocabulary from Classical Roots B, A Pocket Style Manual, The Writing Handbook, Bible, and summer reading of the Fitzgerald editions of The Iliad and The Odyssey.
 School year paperbacks are listed on the syllabus.
 This course counts as Honors English 9, Honors Ancient History, and 1⁄2 credit of Bible (New Testament).
-Time: Mondays; 8/16-12/13/21 and 1/10-5/2/22 (Labor Day off); 1-4pm.
+Time: Mondays; 1-4pm.